-The interest rates for a mortgage on a non-owner occupied or investment property is usually 0.250% - 0.500% higher than the rate on an owner-occupied property.
-Additionally, closing costs for non-owner occupied mortgages are also usually higher.
+The interest rate for a mortgage on a non-owner occupied or investment property is usually 0.250% - 0.500% higher than the rate on a property you live in.
+Additionally, closing costs for non-owner occupied mortgages, including the appraisal report fee, are also usually higher.
 Please note that properties that you buy to earn rental income are considered non-owner occupied properties whereas second homes and vacation homes are considered owner occupied properties.

 Lenders usually require that borrowers contribute a down payment of 20% - 25% for mortgages on non-owner occupied properties, which means your loan-to-value ratio is 75% - 80%.
 Additionally, investment properties are not eligible for most conventional or government-backed low or no down payment mortgage programs.

-For non-owner occupied mortgages, lenders typically require that borrowers maintain a certain amount of money in reserve at the time your mortgage closes.
-Reserve requirements range from two-to-six months of total monthly housing expense per property depending on lender guidelines and the number of investment properties you own that are financed with a mortgage.
-The more investment properties you own (that are mortgaged), the greater the reserve requirement.
+For non-owner occupied mortgages, lenders require that borrowers maintain a certain amount of money in reserve at the time your mortgage closes.
+The reserve requirement is six or twelve months of total monthly housing expense depending on your debt-to-income ratio, credit score and the type of loan.
+Additionally, if you own a second home or other investment properties you are required to hold additional reserves.
+The more properties you own with a mortgage, the higher the reserve requirement.

 The interest expense mortgage tax deduction does not apply to investment properties which is different than an owner-occupied mortgage.
+The good news is that mortgage interest, property tax and maintenance costs are deductible against rental income generated by the property which lower your taxable income.
 Borrowers should contact a tax specialist or accountant to review how tax guidelines apply to investment properties and non-owner occupied mortgages.